German prisoners of war in the Soviet Union

 Approximately three million German prisoners of war were captured by the Soviet Union during World War II, most of them during the great advances of the Red Army in the last year of the war.
 The POWs were employed as forced labor in the Soviet wartime economy and post-war reconstruction.
 By 1950 almost all surviving POWs had been released, with the last prisoner returning from the USSR in 1956.

 According to Soviet records 381,067 German Wehrmacht POWs died in NKVD camps (356,700 German nationals and 24,367 from other nations).
+However, estimates by most non-Soviet historians are much higher than the Soviet estimates.
 A commission set up by the West German government found that 3,060,000 German military personnel were taken prisoner by the USSR and that 1,094,250 died in captivity (549,360 from 1941 to April 1945; 542,911 from May 1945 to June 1950 and 1,979 from July 1950 to 1955).
 According to German historian Rüdiger Overmans ca. 3,000,000 POWs were taken by the USSR; he put the "maximum" number of German POW deaths in Soviet hands at 1.0 million.
 Based on his research, Overmans believes that the deaths of 363,000 POWs in Soviet captivity can be confirmed by the files of Deutsche Dienststelle (WASt), and additionally maintains that "It seems entirely plausible, while not provable, that 700,000 German military personnel listed as missing actually died in Soviet custody."

 German POWs in the USSR

 In the first six months of Operation Barbarossa, few Germans were captured by Red Army forces.
 After the Battle of Moscow and the retreat of the German forces the number of prisoners in the Soviet prisoner of war camps rose to 120,000 by early 1942.
-The German 6th Army surrendered in the Battle of Stalingrad, 91,000 of the survivors became prisoners of war raising the number to 170,000 in early 1943, but 85,000 died in the months following their capture at Stalingrad, with only approximately 6,000 of them lived to be repatriated after the war.
+The German 6th Army surrendered in the Battle of Stalingrad, 91,000 of the survivors became prisoners of war raising the number to 170,000 in early 1943, but 85,000 died in the months following their capture at Stalingrad, with only approximately 6,000 of them surviving to be repatriated after the war.
 As the desperate economic situation in the Soviet Union eased in 1943, the mortality rate in the POW camps decreased.
 At the same time POWs became an important source of forced labor for the Soviet economy deprived of manpower.
 With the formation of the "National Committee for a Free Germany" and the "League of German Officers", POWs who cooperated with the Soviets received more privileges and better rations.
 As a result of Operation Bagration and the collapse on the southern part of the Eastern front, the number of German POWs nearly doubled in the second half of 1944.
-In the first months of 1945 the Red Army advanced to the Oder river and on the Balkans.
-Again the number of POWs rose to 2,000,000 in April 1945.
+In the first months of 1945 the Red Army advanced to the Oder river and the Balkans.
+By April 1945 the number of POWs had risen to 2,000,000.